We believe in a fashion industry that values people, creativity, the environment and profit in equal measure.

 Be choosier about your purchases.
 Everyone has got that one item that they really cherish in their wardrobe and often is that the ones we have had to wait and save up to buy.
 By making wiser buying decisions and building a wardrobe that you value more, you will care for them better and therefore make them last longer.
 You will build a style that is thoroughly yours.
 Not to mention that knowing you have items that have been ethically produced and that are socially and environmentally friendly will make you feel good.

 Lastly, we do not need the amount of clothing we own, in fact, studies show that UK consumers only use around 20% of what is in our wardrobes.
 Buy less but buy better.
 FFF’s products can be worn all year round - in other words, with their products you can get yourself a seasonless wardrobe capsule.

 Mend, swap, thrift or upcycle - find your own way of practising sustainable fashion.
+But make sure to work for our mutual ultimate goal: let nothing go to waste.
+Too many clothes already go to landfill each year, in fact, £140 million worth of clothing.
 Downsize your wardrobe and be sure to donate or sell the items you no longer need!
 Having a minimalist closet can help you focus on buying less and choosing well-made and longer-lasting clothes.
 Fabric For Freedom will be launching an upcycled/vintage section to our collection this September, so head over to their London Fashion Week event to be the first to put your hands on their lovely collection.